cellgeni/batchbench/README.md

 - Batches representing less than `bt_thres` per cent of the total number of cells are removed.
 - Cell types representing less than `ct_thres` per cent of the total number of cells are removed.

-The purpose of `bt_thres` and `ct_thres` is avoiding very small batche or cell populations affecting the downstream entropy calculation.
+The purpose of `bt_thres` and `ct_thres` is avoiding very small batchs or cell populations affecting the downstream entropy calculation.

 ### 2. Batch correction
 Each of the batch corrected object is saved as specified in the `publisDir` parameter.
 This way one can check how the different methods correct the input data.